charlespaldino/DotNet-VB/README.md

 Skills Demonstrated:
 .Net VB
-FTP
+FTP, CSV
 FILE IO
 Salt, Hash, and Encryption.
+Reflection

 Classes:
 =FTPManager
-Handles sending an order and its products to an FTP server, for the end client to process.
+Handles sending an object to an FTP server, in CSV format.
+Objects properties and details are automatically read using reflection.

 =LockManager
-Handles locking down pages on systems with concurrent users.
-This is a tool that can tell users the page is currently in use and can not be edited or viewed.
-This assumes there is a Lock object that stores the page, sessionid, and username.
+Handles managing locks that have a timed expiration.
+Useful for locking edit pages and etc.

+=Reflection Utils
+Some basic utilities to help grab properties from a class.

 =Security Utils
-I pulled a guide from online and tooled up salting, hashing, and encryption for use on sensitive data.
+I pulled a guide from online and tooled up the salting, hashing, and encryption for use on sensitive data.
 For ease of use, there is one main entry method, with exposed helped methods.
 This also includes a basic tool to help clean any SQL Injection.